 light and no plowing is necessary, we will apply salt as a preventive

-Landscape work is very weather dependent so there are many fluctuations
+- Landscape work is very cyclical and seasonal in nature, so there are fluctuations

-to plow snow in larger parking lots and in the spring to help with
+to plow snow and in the spring to help with